FMMT666/launchpad.py/README.md

 ---
 ## Upcoming attractions, notes and thoughts

+  - "Mk3": implementation for Mk3 (Mini)
+  - " X ": implementation for Launchpad X
   - "All": either remove or add the (non-) optional \<colorcode\> argument to all methods
   - "All": RGB to color code approximation (for flash/pulse and color code methods)
   - "DCR": query mode